neria91/MedAware/README.md

-You can change the local variables in .env , it should be in '.gitignore' and '.dockerignore' but it isnt for easy test in this scenario.
+You can change the local variables in .env , it should be in '.gitignore' and '.dockerignore' but it is not for easy test in this scenario.